benchopt/benchopt/doc/how.rst

 .. note::

-    Specifying the dependencies is necessary if you let BenchOpt manage the creation of a dedicated environment.
+    Specifying the dependencies is necessary if you let benchopt manage the creation of a dedicated environment.
 If you want to use your local environment the list of dependencies is not relevant.
 See :ref:`cli_documentation`.